 39. Among the top 100 golf courses across the world, 52 of them are located in the United States.

-42. Competition plays a major role in American culture.
+42. Competition plays a significant role in American culture.
 Children in this country are encouraged to be competitive, work hard, and succeed from a young age.
 As they reach universities, it gets even more competitive.

 45. Around 70% of the firefighters in the US are volunteers.